HCG Diet Approved Meal Replacement Shakes

 Nu Image is also known for this sale of HCG through a prescription, so it makes sense that they would sell a product with ingredients that are approved by the protocol.

 - The Nu Image shakes have 110 calories and contain 26 grams of protein.

 - They are meant to be tasty when mixed with water and ice, and come in chocolate, strawberry, and vanilla flavors.

 When looking for meal replacement shakes, check the protein content and see if it fits into your daily servings correctly.
-Finding a protein shake that follows the HCG protocol is the most important thing you can do when making a shake purchase, so always ask questions if you need clarification.
-There are plenty of dieters online who are eager to share their resources, so visiting a forum can also be a great help.
+Finding one that follows the HCG protocol is the most important thing you can do when making the purchase, so always ask questions if you need clarification.
+There are plenty of dieters online who are eager to share their resources, so visiting a forum for support can also be a great help.